Lande21/RolandeU.github.io/README.md

 Occasion: 24
 MIRACLE: ARE ALWAYS HAPPENING!
-Rewatching Criminal minds and upping my game on Kaggle I START MY DS JOURNEY TOMORROW .....1*
+Rewatching Criminal minds and upping my game on Kaggle I START MY DS JOURNEY TOMORROW .....
-Q of Tears is so good

 My daily Routine:
 - Woke up , I thank GOD, Talked to Roro and MOM on call
 - Pray and had some H2O, i went to aLDI